tbjgolden/create-typescript-react-library/README.md

 # Start the custom setup script, and install dependencies
 yarn

-# An example is in examples/basic-usage, let's also install its dependencies
-cd examples/basic-usage
-yarn

 # Check everything is set up correctly
-cd ../..
 yarn test

 # Finally, let's initialize a new git repository